 Are you visiting Cambodia and not sure what to do and see?
 Let me share a short itinerary with you and give you some tips for when you visit!
 I spent a full month in Cambodia, and I was mostly on Koh Rong to recharge my batteries.
 Cambodia is a lovely place to travel to and has some nice options for travellers who want to go off the beaten path.
 Whether you like to see ancient temples, beautiful jungles or tropical beaches, Cambodia has many things to offer!

 How to get there

 There are several ways to enter Cambodia.
 As my airfare to Bangkok was cheap, I decided to travel to Siem Reap directly by bus from Bangkok.
-In Bangkok, I asked several travel agents for prices and I picked the cheapest option.
+In Bangkok, I asked several travel agents for prices, and I picked the cheapest option.
 It is always a good idea to shop around a bit and see what the prices are!
-The bus leaves in the morning around 8 am and will drive you straight to the border at Poi Pet.
+The bus leaves in the morning around 8 AM and will drive you straight to Poi Pet’s border.
 Here you will get your exit stamp for Thailand and proceed through the immigration process.

 The Cambodian Visa

 A 30-day tourist Visa is $30 for most nationalities (Visa on Arrival or VOA), but the government officials charged us $40 per person.
 They claim this was a “stamping fee”.
 Don’t forget to bring one passport-sized photo.
 Of course, you should always make sure what the Visa requirements are for your nationality.
 The 30-day tourist visa can be extended once if needed and costs between $30 and $50.